luizrcs/KotlinNBT/README.md

 KotlinNBT is free and open-source for everyone to enjoy.

-If you wish to support the continuous development of this and other projects, you can [donate][Donation]!
+If you wish to support the continuous development of this and other projects, you can [donate](https://donorbox.org/luizrcs)!
 Of course, I'm always providing support for anyone independently on the donations.

 Everyone loves open-source <3